Virtual Saskatchewan Home Navigation Bar

 During an early morning visit to Fisher Creek, a pleasant little recreation area just a few kilometres south of Sandy Bay campground, I was awestruck by a great blue heron that I startled as I walked near a marshy area beside the creek.
 He scrambled to take flight.
 But between each wing stroke, the large and graceful bird lost almost as much altitude as it gained during the previous thrust.
 This surging takeoff was all the more pronounced by the heron's long, dangling legs that surfed the air behind him.

 White-tailed deer are abundant in the park.
-The short, paved road leading from access Highway No. 120 to the Resort Village of Candle Lake is a particularly good stretch of road for viewing the timid creatures.
+The short, paved road leading from access Highway 120 to the Resort Village of Candle Lake is a particularly good stretch of road for viewing the timid creatures.
 I spotted at least two and as many as seven deer grazing at the edge of the forest during my half-dozen trips down this road.
 Elsewhere I saw several fox, a dozen rabbits, a white pelican, and numerous greebs, squirrels and ducks.

 The pretty (and well stocked) trout pond near Sandy Bay features a paved trail that leads to this fishing platform.